Structure of regional estimates in Tables 1 and 2

 Labour force estimates are produced by:

-- taking the participation rate for each SA2 from the 2011 Census (In instances where an SA2 does not have a participation rate, the participation rate for the SA3 was used as a proxy);
+- taking the participation rate for each SA2 from the Census (in instances where an SA2 does not have a participation rate, the participation rate for the SA3 is used as a proxy);

 - applying this to the latest available ABS estimated resident population (ERP) data for persons aged 15 and over for the SA2, to produce a labour force weighting for the SA2 within the SA4; and then